 Explore the shopping and dining options of Noosa's Hastings Street, Maroochydore’s Duporth Avenue, Montville and Mooloolaba’s Esplanade which offer a variety of restaurants, bars and cafes and retail outlets.
 Surf Clubs at Noosa, Maroochydore, Caloundra, Alexandra Headland and Mooloolaba beaches provide beach-front views and bistro dining.
 Sunshine Plaza is the largest shopping centre on the Sunshine Coast with 100's of fashion chain stores and department stores.

 The Sunshine Coast has many local produce and art and craft markets.
 Eumundi Markets is the largest and runs each Wednesday and Saturday.
 Weekly markets are found in Noosa, Peregian Beach, Maroochydore, Cotton Tree, Maleny, Blackall Range, Caloundra, Nambour, and offer fresh local produce, arts, crafts, clothing, second-hand shopping, food and live entertainment.

 If you are seeking to enrich yourself, your cultural journey could include one of the many art galleries, exhibitions, festivals and shows found around the Sunshine Coast, including:

 You can choose to live next to campus, near the beach or in other parts of the region.

 Three privately–owned, fully–furnished student accommodation complexes are conveniently located next to the University.
 UniCentral, Varsity Apartments and The Village are a short walk to campus via connected pathways and are close to public transport and the local shopping centre.
-For more details visit:
+For more details on accommodation options see below:

 You can also search rental listings managed by local real estate agents in surrounding suburbs.